kein-1/FullStackOpen-Submissions/README.md

 # FullStack-Open
 Full Stack Open Course and Submissions

 The course focuses on modern web development technology stacks.

+Note: I stopped the course around November to work on my E-commerce full-stack project.
+I am on part 6 of this course and would love to hop back on and complete it.
+As of early December, I completed my full-stack project so I can hop back onto this soon

 #### Part 1: Intro to React.
 Utilizes modern React Hooks. part1 assignment utilizes useState